-Several years ago I was in a meeting with a Fortune 500 company.
-The CEO was addressing a group of 55 senior leaders and he asked, "Can anyone here remember our last competency model?"
+In a meeting with a Fortune 500 company, the CEO asked a group of 55 senior leaders, "Can anyone here remember our last competency model?"
 No hands went up.
-Perhaps if you are one of those responsible for creating and maintaining a competency model in your organization, you are surprised and disappointed by this; but the sad truth is a typical leader in a typical organization has a hard time remembering the company's competency model.
+If you are one of those responsible for creating and maintaining a competency model in your organization, you may be surprised and disappointed by this.
+The sad truth is, a typical leader in a typical organization has a hard time remembering the company's competency model.